AgilionApps/all-things-agilion/README.md

 Our success comes from the success mindset of our team and customers.

-Overall morale and happiness of the team is crucial.
+Morale and happiness of the team is crucial.
 No one likes a downer and *constant pessimist.
-Negative energy can cripple the health of a team that needs be creative and produce results.
+Negative energy cripples the health of a team which needs be creative and produce results.
 Bring your best to the work environment and encourage others to do the same.

-**constant pessimist is not to be confused with realistic project analysis and assessments. *
+**constant pessimist is not to be confused with realistic project analysis and assessments.*

 All that being said.
-Not everyone can keep a positive outlook all the time.
+No one can keep a positive outlook all the time.
 When you're having trouble with attitude, then we encourage the following

 Three steps to work through negative emotions and regain positive outlook.